A quick guide to shelf space costs

 In order to achieve the right return on investment (ROI) on these costs, CPGs must ensure that they get the space they paid for – and that this space is actually maximizing sales, and that shelving principles are property executed in store.

-A short-to-midterm evaluation cycle analyzing various micro and macro drivers of sales performance is necessary for companies looking to measure return on shelf related costs:
+A short-to-midterm evaluation cycle analyzing various micro and macro drivers of sales data such as performance is necessary for companies looking to increase sales and measure return on shelf related costs:

-- Short-term ROI evaluation (one to four weeks): This focuses on secondary placements and promotional sites, with CPGs tasked with carefully monitoring on-shelf availability of their products and promotion compliance.
+• Short-term ROI evaluation (one to four weeks): This focuses on secondary placements and promotional sites to boost sales, with CPGs tasked with carefully monitoring on-shelf availability of their products and promotion compliance.
+It may also rely in impulse buys in some cases and quick out of stock potential in high-traffic locations like sale periods in retail, or grocery stores for example.

-- Medium-term ROI evaluation (six to 12-month window): The focus here shifts primarily to the regular stock location in store.
-The goal is to understand the cost of lost sales due to shelf gaps, how much incremental income the listing fee has generated, and if competitors have eaten into your brand sales.
+• Medium-term ROI evaluation (six to 12-month window): The focus here shifts primarily to the regular stock location and shelf layout in store.
+The goal is to understand the cost of lost sales due to shelf gaps, product visibility in store, how much incremental income the listing fee has generated, and if competitors have eaten into your brand sales.
+This may be more focused on research in consumer behavior and longer term retail strategy.

 Trustworthy shelf data: The main hurdle to ROI measurement

-But all too often, many CPG companies don’t get the right distribution on new items at key accounts.
+But all too often, many CPG companies don’t get the right distribution on new product items at key accounts.
 In terms of display compliance and shelf placement, there is little objective data available to manufacturers to truly know which retailer is executing well, and who isn’t.
+In addition to that, sales growth can improve with external factors like customer satisfaction or other channels such as online shopping, e-commerce reviews and social media.

-With relevant and accurate data, CPGs can quickly learn if the cost of doing business with a specific retailer will return sufficient sales growth.
+With relevant and accurate data, CPGs can quickly learn if the cost of doing business with a specific retailer will return sufficient sales growth and improve their overall customer experience.

-In the next blog, we’ll find out how CPGs can use granular, store and SKU-level in-store execution data as powerful evidence to enrich ongoing conversations with retailers, allowing your sales team to successfully negotiate space allocation, product placement and associated fees.
+In our blog overall, we look at how CPGs can use granular, store and SKU-level in-store execution data from picking to checkout as powerful evidence to enrich ongoing conversations with retailers, allowing your sales team to successfully negotiate space allocation, product placement and associated fees for new products and existing ones.
+You can also view case studies on our site that dig into metrics within purchase behavior and customer behavior across a variety of channels.